Mythical-Atlas/java-jframe-template/README.md

 # java-jframe-template
 Making something with JFrame?
-Just copy this template project for Eclipse and you're ready to go!
+Just copy this template project and you're ready to go!